syzgod/syzgod/README.md

 - 👯 I’m looking to collaborate on **React applications**

-- 🤝 I’m looking for help with **more complex apps to do and React best practices**
+- 🤝 I’m looking for help with **more complex apps and React best practices**

 - 💬 Ask me about **HTML, CSS, JavaScript and my coding journey.**